 As a mom of four kids, I always do my best to teach my littles everything they need to know to grow up as kind, loving individuals.
 But now my babies are getting a little older, and it’s important that they start taking on some responsibilities of their own.
-During this year at home, Bobby and I have worked together to teach them some major life lessons.
-But for 2021, I wanted the kids to pick their own resolutions to set them up for success in the year to come.
+During these past two years at home, Bobby and I have worked together to teach them some major life lessons.
+But for 2022, I wanted the kids to pick their own resolutions to set them up for success in the year to come.
 Besides, if they choose something fun they want to do, they’re much more likely to achieve it!
 Here are a few of my favorite ideas for positive kids’ resolutions this New Year!

 Research shows 40 to 45 percent of American adults make one or more resolutions each year.
 The top New Year’s resolutions include weight loss, exercise, quitting smoking, and better money management.

 Help Around the House

 I’m never going to say no if one of my kids wants to help me set the table or clean up after the dogs!
 But helping to clean the house is about more than just a tidy bedroom.
-I want my kids to know that this is their home, and it’s an important space that they should feel proud of!
+I want my kids to understand that this is their home, and it’s an important space that they should feel proud of!

 Help your kids achieve their goal by having them set smaller goals each week.
 One week they can help clean the dishes and another they can tidy up the living room (or just put their toys away!).
 Besides, cleaning up is so much easier when the whole family chips in!